 Welcome to the Mathematics Department

-As a Mathematics and Computing Specialist School, we are passionate in the belief that every student should be able to access all aspects of Mathematics in a way that will benefit their choices in life.
+We are passionate in the belief that every student should be able to access all aspects of Mathematics in a way that will benefit their choices in life.

 Understanding and using numeracy is key to the development of student’s knowledge and success.
 All students are given the opportunity to extend their skills regardless of ability.
 Lessons are taught using a variety of methods including written, practical and investigative exercises, whilst making full use of computer software, where appropriate, in order to provide for all learning styles.
 In addition to formal lessons, students are able to gain experience from taking part in extra-curricular activities.

 - Pythagoras Theorem

 - Number: Percentages, Sequences, Highest common Factor, Lowest Common Multiple, Ratio and compound measures, Basic Standard Form, Mixed numbers

 - Algebra: Brackets, Equations, incl.
 Basic Simultaneous Equations, Graphs